Kotlin/KEEP/notes/value-classes.md

 > For example, in C# the call to a method with an `ref` parameter looks like `toggle(ref myVeryLongBooleanFlag)`. while in Swift the syntax for calling a function with an `inout` parameter is `toggle(&myVeryLongBooleanFlag)`.

-So a mutating function can be seen as a function with a `ref this`.
-Does support for mutating functions mean Kotlin starts on the road of adding `ref` parameters in the future?
+So a copying function can be seen as a function with a `ref this`.
+Does support for copying functions mean Kotlin starts on the road of adding `ref` parameters in the future?
 Let us see.

 From day one Kotlin was designed to encourage good programming practices.
 Drawing its inspiration from Java, Kotlin had added common idioms and widely accepted design patterns as language features as well as removed features and capabilities that often serve as source of bugs or otherwise produce hard to understand code.